Miscellaneous

 photo source: healtyliving.natureloc.com

-As a spice, cinnamon is used in both cake recipes and various dishes.
+As a spice, cinnamon is used in recipes for both cakes and various dishes.
 It is known and appreciated in combination with meat in Arabic dishes.
-It is mainly used ground, in powdered form, but is also sometimes added to dishes in the form of flakes or even as a tube.
+It is mainly used ground, in powdered form, but is sometimes also used in the preparation in the form of shavings or even as a tube.

 the miraculous cinnamon